whisthq/whist/ecs-host-service/README.md

 │   └── seelog_bridge.go <- A wrapper for the ecsagent logging to integrate with our own ├── ecs-host-service.go <- The main file, contains the main logic and the most comments to explain the design decisions of the host service
-├── fractalcontainer <- package for the abstraction of a container managed by Fractal │   ├── cloudstorage <- package for cloud storage-specific functionality │   │   ├── provider.go <- file that defines possible cloud storage providers │   │   └── rclone.go <- file that implements all the actual interfacing with rclone
-│   ├── cloud_storage.go <- fractalcontainer wrapper of the cloudstorage package
-│   ├── fractal_container.go <- the main file in the fractalcontainer package, defines the types and implements the simple functions associated with Fractal-managed containers
+├── fractalcontainer <- package for the abstraction of a container managed by Fractal │   ├── fractal_container.go <- the main file in the fractalcontainer package, defines the types and implements the simple functions associated with Fractal-managed containers
 │   ├── portbindings <- package for the abstraction of port bindings between the container and the host │   │   ├── port_bindings.go <- provides helper functions for port bindings